 About the Author

 Bryant Wieneke has written an eclectic set of books, from the uplifting tale of his life-and-death battle with Stage 4 cancer (Melanoma without a Cause) to the lighthearted account of his Peace Corps adventures in West Africa (A Dry and Thirsty Land).
-His most far-reaching and ambitious works are the novels in his Priority Series, political thrillers that offer a humanitarian alternative to violence.
-His 2020 novel, Xanadu and the Tweetstorm, tells the compelling story of how international politics can affect the lives of ordinary people.
+His creative biographies focus on the moments when pivotal figures in history came up with their most impactful ideas, and his political thrillers offer a practical humanitarian alternative to violence.
+His most recent novel, Xanadu and the Tweetstorm, tells the compelling story of how international politics can affect the lives of ordinary people.

 THE PRIORITY SERIES

 Priority One, The Santa Barbara Priority, The Mission Priority, Timbuktu and Ouaga Too, Beware of Pirates, A Grain of Sand, and